 To report lost property items, call (210) 458-4242.
 To claim found property items, individuals must present a valid Texas Driver’s license, UTSA photo ID card or a valid photo ID card from another source; military ID or another state photo ID card.
 Individuals must be able to accurately describe the property that was lost in order to claim property from the lost and found section.

-The Office of Student Life develops and directs the activities of several areas at UTSA, including the Child Development Center, the Inclusion and Community Engagement Center, the Office of Housing and Residence Life, the Office of Student Activities, the Office of Student Conduct and Community Standards, the Office of Student Leadership Development, the Special Events Center and the University Center.
+The Office of Student Life develops and directs the activities of several areas at UTSA, including the Child Development Center, the Student Center for Community Engagement and Inclusion, the Office of Housing and Residence Life, the Office of Student Activities, the Office of Student Conduct and Community Standards, the Office of Student Leadership Development, the Special Events Center and the University Center.
 More information is available by calling (210) 458-4720 or visiting the Student Life Web site.

 UTSA’s Child Development Center, located off UTSA Boulevard on the southwest side of the Main Campus, serves the early childhood educational needs of infants, toddlers, and preschoolers whose parents are full-time UTSA students, staff, or faculty.
 The Center can house 96 children, with spaces for classrooms, a gross motor skills room, and outdoor play areas.
 The Center is licensed by the Texas Department of Family and Protective Services, and is accredited by the National Association for the Education of Young Children.
 More information on the Center can be obtained by calling (210) 458-6364 or visiting the Child Development Center Web site: http://utsa.edu/cdc/.

-The Inclusion and Community Engagement Center located on the Main Campus facilitates experiences that provide students with a sense of place and belonging while preparing them to be responsible, engaged citizens in a rapidly changing global environment.
-The Inclusion and Community Engagement (ICE) Center advances that mission through outreach and programming that promotes cultural appreciation and by facilitating meaningful involvement through volunteer service activities.
-The ICE Center coordinates volunteer service and service-learning opportunities for the campus community.
-Additionally, the ICE Center identifies and develops ways to foster a civil and respectful campus climate in which all members of the campus community feel safe, welcome and valued.
-More information on events and activities can be obtained by calling (210) 458-4770 or visiting the Inclusion and Community Engagement Center Web site.
+The Student Center for Community Engagement and Inclusion located on the Main Campus facilitates experiences that provide students with a sense of place and belonging while preparing them to be responsible, engaged citizens in a rapidly changing global environment.
+The Student Center for Community Engagement and Inclusion advances that mission through outreach and programming that promotes cultural appreciation and by facilitating meaningful involvement through volunteer service activities.
+The center coordinates volunteer service and service-learning opportunities for the campus community.
+Additionally, the center identifies and develops ways to foster a civil and respectful campus climate in which all members of the campus community feel safe, welcome and valued.
+More information on events and activities can be obtained by calling 210-458-4770 or visiting the Student Center for Community Engagement and Inclusion Web site.

 At UTSA, students have a choice of on-campus housing options.
 Opening in Fall 2013, UTSA will debut its newest residential facility–San Saba Hall.
 This facility, along with Laurel Village and Chaparral Village, are owned and managed by UTSA.
 Campus Living Villages (CLV), a for-profit privately owned company, owns and operates both Chisholm Hall and University Oaks Apartments pursuant to a long-term, ground lease with the University.
 A student choosing one of these two options is contracting with a private company (CLV), not the University.
 All on-campus housing is on a first-come, first-served basis.
 Students are encouraged to apply as soon as possible after they are admitted to UTSA.